anchitarajagopal/Blockchain-Codes-/README.md

   Check if there is any backdating by looking into the timestamps.
 Forking
 Using the fork() function, you may branch out of a chain.

+2. Implementing blockchain in Java
+A) Creating a block
+A block class is created.
+It contains:
+. hash will contain the hash of the block and
+. previousHash will contain the hash of the previous block.
+.
+String data is used to store the data of the block and . “long timeStamp” is used to store the timestamp of the block.
+Here long data type is used to store the number of milliseconds.
+. calculateHash() to generate the hash
+B) Generating Hashes
+This is done using the SHA256 algorithm.
+SHA is cryptographic hash function which takes input as 20 Bytes and rendered the hash value in hexadecimal number, 40 digits long approx
+C) Storing the blocks
+Now we Now store the blocks in the ArrayList of Block type, along with their hash values by calling the constructor of the Block Class.
+D) Blockchain validity
+We check the validity of the BlockChain by creating a boolean method to check the validity.
+This method will be implemented in the “Main” class and checks whether the hash is equal to the calculated hash or not.
+If all the hashes are equal to the calculated hashes, then the block is valid.